UNIREX: A Unified Learning Framework for Language Model Rationale Extraction: Introduction

 Configuring the rationale extractor and its training process can greatly impact these desiderata, yet prior works have commonly adopted at least one of the following suboptimal heuristic design choices.
 First, many works rely in some way on \textit{attribution algorithms} (AAs), which extract rationales via handcrafted functions \citep{sundararajan2017axiomatic, ismail2021improving, situ2021learning}.
 AAs may have built-in faithfulness-related properties but cannot be directly trained and tend to be compute-intensive \citep{bastings2020elephant}.
 The most similar work to ours is SGT \citep{ismail2021improving}, which regularizes a task model to produce faithful AA-based rationales.
 Still, AAs can be a bottleneck for plausibility, as producing human-like rationales is a complex objective requiring high capacity rationale extractors \citep{narang2020wt5, deyoung2019eraser}.
 Second, many works use a specialized \textit{select-predict pipeline} (SPP), where a predictor module is trained to solve the task using only tokens chosen by a selector module \citep{jain2020learning, yu2021understanding, paranjape2020information}.
 Instead of faithfulness optimization, SPPs heuristically aim for ``faithfulness by construction" by treating the selected tokens as a rationale for the predictor's output (which depends only on those tokens).
 Still, SPPs typically have worse task performance than vanilla LMs since SPPs hide the full input from the predictor and are hard to train end-to-end \citep{jain2020learning, bastings2019interpretable, lei2016rationalizing}.
 Both AAs and SPPs utilize heuristics that fundamentally limit the rationale extractor from achieving all three desiderata.

-To tackle this challenge, we propose the \textbf{UNI}fied Learning Framework for \textbf{R}ationale \textbf{EX}traction (\textbf{\method}), which generalizes rationale extractor optimization as follows: (1) specify architecture for a learned rationale extractor; (2) select explainability objectives (\ie faithfulness and plausibility criteria); and (3) jointly train the task model and rationale extractor on the task using selected objectives (Sec. \ref{sec:method}). \methodsp enables replacing prior works' heuristic design choices in (1) with a generic learned rationale extractor and optimizing it for all three desiderata in (2)-(3).
+To tackle this challenge, we propose the \textbf{UNI}fied Learning Framework for \textbf{R}ationale \textbf{EX}traction (\textbf{\method}), which generalizes rationale extractor optimization as follows: (1) specify architecture for a learned rationale extractor; (2) select explainability objectives (\ie faithfulness and plausibility criteria); and (3) jointly train the task model and rationale extractor on the task using selected objectives (\textsection \ref{sec:method}). \methodsp enables replacing prior works' heuristic design choices in (1) with a generic learned rationale extractor and optimizing it for all three desiderata in (2)-(3).

-\methodsp provides significant flexibility in performing (1)-(3).
+\methodsp provides great flexibility in performing (1)-(3).
 For (1), any model architecture is applicable, but we study Transformer LM based rationale extractors in this work \citep{zaheer2020big, deyoung2019eraser}.
 We focus on two architectures: (A) Dual LM, where task model and rationale extractor are separate; and (B) Shared LM, where task model and rationale extractor share parameters.
 For (2), any faithfulness and plausibility criteria can be used.
 Following \citet{deyoung2019eraser}, we focus on comprehensiveness and sufficiency as faithfulness criteria, while using similarity to gold rationales as plausibility criteria.
 For (3), trade-offs between the three desiderata can be easily managed during rationale extractor optimization by setting arbitrary loss weights for the faithfulness and plausibility objectives.
-Moreover, although computing the faithfulness criteria involves discrete (non-differentiable) token selection, using the Shared LM architecture can approximate end-to-end training and enable both task model and rationale extractor to be optimized w.r.t. all three desiderata (Sec. \ref{sec:method:training}).
+Furthermore, although computing the faithfulness criteria involves discrete (non-differentiable) token selection, using the Shared LM architecture can approximate end-to-end training and enable both task model and rationale extractor to be optimized with respect to all three desiderata (\textsection \ref{sec:method:training}).